John Bell (Australian actor): Career

 In 2021, Bell delivered the Boyer Lecture on the themes of "Life Lessons from Shakespeare", "Order vs Chaos", "Shakespeare's Women", and "Imaginary Forces".
-The lectures demonstrate the relevance of Shakespeare's works to today's issues of need for good governance, the danger of political self interest, and the need for gender inequality.
+The lectures demonstrate the relevance of Shakespeare's works to today's issues of need for good governance, the danger of political self interest, and the need for gender equality.

 Honours and awards

 In the 1978 New Year Honours, Bell was appointed an Officer of the Order of the British Empire (OBE).
 In the Queen's Birthday Honours of 1987, he was named a Member of the Order of Australia (AM).
 In the 2009 Australia Day Honours, he was named an Officer of the Order of Australia (AO).

 In 2001 a painting of Bell by artist Nicholas Harding won the Archibald Prize.

 In 2003 the Australian Prime Minister, John Howard, presented Bell with the Cultural Leader of the Year Award.

 In 2016 he was awarded Australian Humanist of the Year (AHOY).

 In 2019 Bell was elected as a fellow of the Royal Society of New South Wales.

 His achievements in theatre have been acknowledged by the Universities of Newcastle (1994), Sydney (1996) and New South Wales, all of whom have awarded him honorary Doctor of Letters degrees.